browserengineering/book/book/scheduling.md

 crash.

 Now we can use `MeasureTime` to measure how long various browser components take.
-We create it in the `Browser`:
+Create it in the `Browser`:

 ``` {.python}
 class Browser: